-“We are all neurodiverse talent.
+“We are all neurodiverse.
 We live, work and play in a neurodiverse world, much like biodiversity in nature-we are each unique in our minds, our strengths, and cognitive processing.
 While most are neurotypical, there are also neurodivergent persons all around us.
 These are uniquely minded people, often with co-occurring neurological differences,” he explains.

 Then, he offers a challenge.

 “If you want to put aside the fluff of pursuing diversity and embrace actual inclusivity, then examine your workplace culture, hiring, and other processes to see if your workplace is actually an inclusive-driven culture,” Hall recommends.
 “We’ve been on the bleeding edge of universal design-inclusivity for years now.
 We’re now seeing a sea of change in hiring practices, which is driving retention in business to grow much more robust, more resilient because of the care of their human assets.”